Here’s why there will be no English-language debate before the fall Quebec election

 Opinion: Ensuring language rights is essential to our democracy

 It’s been an honour to serve as Commissioner of Official Languages of Canada.
 Here are my closing thoughts, says Raymond Théberge.
 As my mandate as Commissioner of Official Languages draws to a close, there is no question that Canada is facing many challenges.
-Economic hardship, international turmoil and conflicts abound, and the tectonic plates … Read more
+Economic hardship, international turmoil and conflicts abound, and the tectonic plates of … Read more

 Opinion